Aninstance/zws-wordpress-contacts-database/readme.txt

 * Added ability for administrators to define "home base" postcode and name from the settings page.
 * Made memcached key unique in order to allow multiple instances of the plugin to use the same memcached server.
-* Fixed a bug where some input may not have been correctly filtered.
+* [SECURITY FIX] Fixed a bug where some input may not have been correctly filtered.

 = 0.3 =